News / Analysis

 Corporate – Tesla Doubles China Sales

-Famed analytics firm Dun & Bradstreet expects to file for a $1bn IPO this week after a private registration with the SEC this past January.
+Famed analytics firm Dun & Bradstreet expects to file for a $1bn IPO this week after a private registration with the The US Securities & Exchange Commission is the US regulator of financial markets. this past January.

 Tesla soared 7.26% yesterday after announcing that sales in China had jumped by 2005% in May.
 However, Seeking Alpha analysts believe that the company may miss delivery targets by up to 20% this year.

 Alibaba is up 0.66% after announcing it would expand its cloud services workforce by 5,000 employees.